thegetty/quire-docs/content/guide/file-structure.md

 Currently it only contains a `deploy.sh` script file for deploying a Quire project to GitHub pages.
 May be eliminated.
 Read more in [*Outputting & Deploying Your Site*](content/guide/output.md).

+## 📁 config

+This is a configuration directory
+While most Quire configuration happens in the [`config.yml`](#configyml) file as explained below, the `config` directory gives more specific controls for different output formats and development environments.
+In most cases changes won’t need to be made to these files until you are deploying your site.
+Read more in [*Outputting & Deploying Your Site*](content/guide/output.md).

 ## 📁 content

 The central part of a Quire, the `content` directory is where almost all of a publication’s text content will live as individual Markdown files[&].
 Every Markdown file is a *page* of the publication.
 You can read more about how to structure the publication content in [*Pages & Plain Text*](content/guide/text.md).